StanfordAHA/GarnetFlow/README.md

 docker attach garnet
 ```

-You can stop and container and then remove it by invoking
+You can stop a container and then remove it by invoking
 ```Bash
 docker stop garnet
 docker rm garnet